mattyoung101/tamara/papers/slides/sandia_presentation.typ

 #pause
 For space-based applications, Single Event Upsets (SEUs) are very common
 - Must be mitigated to prevent catastrophic failure
-- Caused by ionising radiation striking transistors on a digital circuit
+- Caused by ionising radiation //striking transistors on a digital circuit

 #pause
 Even in terrestrial applications, SEUs can still occur